USDA is launching a second round of COVID-19 relief payments

 How do farmers apply?

-To find your local FSA office, click here.
+To find your local FSA office and to check the status of your local USDA Service Center, click here.

 *Farmers who have already participated in any FSA or NRCS program or registered their farm with FSA will likely already have completed most of these forms.